danbz/aesthetic-programming/7-VocableCode/Readme.md

 <a name="myfootnote1">1</a>: Here we make reference to John Langshaw Austin's *How To Do Things With Words*, and in turn to Geoff Cox and Alex McLean's *Speaking Code* (Cambridge, Mass.: MIT Press 2013).
 The analogy of free software to free speech is made explicit in the definition by the Free Software Foundation: "'Free software' means [...] that the users have the freedom to run, copy, distribute, study, change and improve the software.
 Thus, 'free software' is a matter of liberty, not price.
 To understand the concept, you should think of 'free' as in 'free speech,'' not as in 'free beer'."
 See https://www.gnu.org/philosophy/free-sw.html.

+<a name="myfootnote2">2</a>: Florian Cramer, Language in Software Studies, 2008, 168-173; see also Warren Sack, The Software Arts (Cambridge, Mass. : MIT Press, 2019)

-<a name="myfootnote2">2</a>: Florian Cramer's claim was made in the context of the *I Love You* exhibition (2002-4) a work in progress-exhibition developed by digitalcraft.org Kulturbüro, see http://www.digitalcraft.org/iloveyou/.
+<a name="myfootnote3">3</a>: Florian Cramer's claim was made in the context of the *I Love You* exhibition (2002-4) a work in progress-exhibition developed by digitalcraft.org Kulturbüro, see http://www.digitalcraft.org/iloveyou/.

-<a name="myfootnote3">3</a>: In various articles, performances and artworks, including those by Mez Breeze (1994) Florian Cramer (2008), John Cayley (2002), Geoff Cox & Alex McLean (2013), Winnie Soon & Geoff Cox (2018), Ian Hatcher (2015, 2016), Graham Harwood (2008), Daniel Temkin (2011), Michael Mateas and Nick Montfort (2005), Zach Blas and Micha Cárdenas (2012, 2013) and Allison Parrish (2015), to name but a few.
+<a name="myfootnote4">4</a>: In various articles, performances and artworks, including those by Mez Breeze (1994) Florian Cramer (2008), John Cayley (2002), Geoff Cox & Alex McLean (2013), Winnie Soon & Geoff Cox (2018), Ian Hatcher (2015, 2016), Graham Harwood (2008), Daniel Temkin (2011), Michael Mateas and Nick Montfort (2005), Zach Blas and Micha Cárdenas (2012, 2013) and Allison Parrish (2015), to name but a few.
 See:
 - Parrish, A (2015) https://vimeo.com/134734729
 - Cramer, F (2008) Language in Software Studies
 - Breeze, Mez (1994-) MEZANGELLE. https://anthology.rhizome.org/mez-breeze